emillynge/monutils/README.md

 Example:
     "-p 5900 myuser@somehost" -> log in using port 5900 with "mysuser" on "somehost"
 For every ssh string a monitor column will be added to the interface

+Remember to either have ssh keys for logging in prepared. atm there is no way to provide cleartext passwords (and frankly this might be a good thing) Also make sure that the hosts are added to trusted hosts
 ### mon_local / remote-only
 should the local machine be monitored?